To Top

 The Meadowlands Racetrack or the BetMGM Race and Sportsbook at the Borgata Casino will take simulcast bets on the Haskell Invitational.
 However, Monmouth is the only place currently offering fixed odds.

-Whether you plan to bet online or in-person, there are plenty of options for tapping horse betting action.
+Whether you plan to wager online or in person, there are plenty of options for tapping Haskell Invitational horse betting action.

 Is it legal to bet on the Haskell Invitational in NJ?

 Yes, it is legal to bet on the Haskell Invitational in New Jersey.
-Monmouth Park, Meadowlands Racetrack and Borgata’s racebook will take your bets.
+Monmouth Park, Meadowlands Racetrack, and Borgata’s racebook will take your wagers.

-As far as the online options are concerned, your best bet is TVG.
+As for online options, your best bet is FanDuel Racing or TVG.

 Calculating the odds